European Commissioner for Industry, SMEs and the Single Market

-The Commissioner for Prosperity and Industrial Strategy is a member of the European Commission.
-The post is currently held by Stéphane Séjourné, appointed on December 2024.
+The European Commissioner for Industry, SMEs and the Single Market is a member of the European Commission.
+The post is currently held by Stéphane Séjourné, appointed in December 2024.

 Responsibilities

 The portfolio concerns the development of the 480-million-strong European single market, promoting free movement of people, goods, services, and capital.
 Thus, it is clearly a leading role but has become more complex as the single market for services has developed.
 A large area of work is now financial services, a politically sensitive topic for some member states.
 The Commissioner controls the Directorate-General for Internal Market and Services, Directorate-General for Communications Networks, Content and Technology and the Office for Harmonization in the Internal Market.

+Stéphane Séjourné (2024–)

+After taking office on 1 December 2024, Séjourné declared he would advocate for a “Europe First” strategy to protect the EU's strategic business interests.
+He emphasised the need for the EU to develop its industries, create employment, and foster growth, particularly in sectors like steel, car manufacturing, aerospace, and clean technologies.
+Séjourné also highlighted the importance of protecting historic industries, as they are crucial for the green transition and the development of other industries.

+Thierry Breton (2019–2024)

+His profile was criticised amid allegations of a severe conflict of interest due to his previous positions at France Télécom and Atos.
+During his mandate, he promoted a strong line against abuses by major digital platforms (leading to the creation of the EU's Digital Services Act) and oversaw the production of COVID-19 vaccines.